Should you buy a 300LM 7W Cree EDC flashlight?

 The clip is held on by two brass-looking hex nuts.
 I like that because I have a tendency to bend those things and bending them back if they’re permanently attached just makes me want to throw it across the room.
 The clip looks pretty sturdy too.

 Another thing I like is that it takes a single AA battery.
 I use a rechargeable that I charge with my Goalzero USB AA battery charging pack, which is powered either by my iPhone’s USB wall charger or my scharger-5 portable solar panel.
-If the thing is really putting out 7W, you’re prolly only gonna get about a half hour, plus or minus, depending on the milliamp-hours of your battery.
+If the thing is really putting out 7W, you’re prolly not gonna get a lot of time out of a battery, depending on the milliamp-hours of what you put in it so you should have something else in your bug out bag that runs for a long time with a dimmer light.
 That’s the only real negative I see to it.
+Other than that, it’s a fantastic pocket-sized floodlight.

 So what’s everyone else think?
 That’s what led me to this light in the first place.
 Look at these reviews and then you’ll see why you might want to pick up a few of these: